jeanoza/boilerplate/README.md

 - auth router, service, controller:

-- [x] GET "/": verify token then send payload or throw error

-- [ ] POST "/signin": verify exist user then send a token by cookie
+- [x] POST "/signin": verify exist user then send a token by cookie

 - [ ] POST "/signup": create user then then send a token by cookie